false

 10. Leverage influencers

-From Likes to Loyalty
+From Likes to Loyal Customers

 When it comes to marketing to Gen Z and Millennials on social media, restaurants need to be highly intentional and authentic.
 Anything less and you risk missing out on an increasingly valuable segment of your target market.